 There may be times when one wants to ignore some exceptions. $dontReport

-is an array that consists of exceptions types that will not be logged in.
-Common examples of this are exception resulting from 404.
+is an array that consists of exception types that will not be logged in.
+Common examples of this are exceptions resulting from 404.

 Here is how you declare $dontReport